 Tesla cars ordered before January 2017 can use the Supercharger stations for free, while all other cars are allotted 400kWh per year for free.
 After that users will have a small fee, but it's still nothing compared to what filling up a tank of gas costs.

-Tesla recently introduced V3 Superchargers, which will increase the charging to 250kW, potentially halving the charge time for compatible vehicles.
+Tesla more recently introduced V3 Superchargers, which will increase the charging to 250kW, potentially halving the charge time for compatible vehicles.
+Tesla's cars are also compatible with other chargers (as long as the plug fits), but Superchargers are exclusive to Tesla cars.

 How can you buy a Tesla?

-In 2019, Tesla announced all its dealerships would be shuttering.
+In 2019, Tesla announced all its dealerships would close.
 It's moving to online-only sales via Tesla's site.
 However, a few select shops in high-traffic areas will stay open and serve as showrooms for Tesla cars.

 - Go here to order a new Model S